FriendsOfShopware/FroshPlatformThumbnailProcessor/README.md

 ## Uninstall

-After uninstalling plugin you have to run `bin/console media:generate-thumbnails -strict` to generate the thumbnails-files on disk.
+After uninstalling plugin you have to run `bin/console media:generate-thumbnails --strict` to generate the thumbnails-files on disk.

 ## License